ethereum/portal-network-specs/beacon-chain/sync-gossip.md

 ```

 ## TODOs
-- A client should receive at least one LightClientSnapshot message within a sync committee period.
-There should be a minimal radius recommended such that the client rarely has to connect to `bc-light-client-snapshot` to update its head due to missing an entire sync committee period.
-This value could be determined empirically.

 - It makes sense that there should a single distance function that works for all portal network subnetworks.
 The proposed [distance function](https://github.com/ethereum/portal-network-specs/blob/master/state-network.md#distance-function) is defined to be the distance in a ring might not [work well](https://github.com/ethereum/portal-network-specs/issues/90) for a Kademlia DHT.

 - Define the routing table algorithm.
 If the distance measure is XOR, the routing table should be maintained as Kademlia routing table.
 Otherwise, define how the routing table is maintained.